 Thrown into a new setting, college students quickly learn how to balance their social and academic life.
 But time management isn’t the only skill they develop — college students are forced to efficiently manage their money so they can live comfortably on their own.
 However, a study uncovers that a college student’s significant other can influence their financial habits, even more so than their parents.
 Keep reading to learn about this study’s findings on how finances affect relationships.

-Researchers at the universities of Arizona, Minnesota, Alabama, and Wisconsin discovered romantic influence strongly enforces money management skills and is stronger than the other principal way to learn money management — by observing parents’ actions.
+Researchers at the universities of Arizona, Minnesota, Alabama, and Wisconsin discovered romantic influence strongly affects money management skills and is stronger than the other principal way to learn money management — by observing parents’ actions.

 Published in the Journal of Family Relations, researchers explored the different effects that parents and romantic partners have on the way a college student will spend, save, and budget their money.